We are regularly asked for our recommendations for dorm room safes and how to keep them securely in your dorm room.

 Still have questions?
 Please comment below, or come ask us in the Dorm Shopping Recommendations & Deal Alerts Facebook group.
 So much great info in the group along with hundreds, maybe thousands, of move-in pictures from previous years to give you ideas and inspiration.

 => Please share this article with your dorm-bound friends and their parents.
-I would love for everyone to understand the topics in Dorm IQ before they start dorm shopping!
+I would love for everyone to understand the best locking storage and safes for dorm rooms before they start dorm shopping!

 Affiliate Disclaimer: I only recommend products I do or would use myself.
 All opinions expressed are my own.
 I may receive a small commission, at no additional cost to you, for purchases made through the links in this post.
 Please see our full disclaimer for details.